 Bio of Chair and Program Director

 Dr. Wagner was born in Stephenville, Texas and graduated from high school in El Paso, Texas.
 He received a Bachelor of Business Administration degree in Accounting and passed the Certified Public Accounting Examination in 1981.
-In 1987, Dr. Wagner graduated from UT Southwestern Medical School in Dallas and began residency in Orthopedic Surgery at Wayne State University in Detroit, Michigan.
+In 1987, Dr. Wagner graduated from the University of Texas Southwestern Medical School in Dallas and began residency in Orthopedic Surgery at Wayne State University in Detroit, Mich.
 He then completed a fellowship in Adult Reconstruction with Drs.
 William Head and Roger Emerson in Dallas, and opened his private practice in Fort Worth, Texas in 1993.

 Dr. Wagner was named physician of the year for Harris Methodist Hospital in 1999 and for John Peter Smith Hospital in 2008.
 He is the past president of the Tarrant County Orthopedic Society and a member of the Texas Orthopedic Society, Texas Medical Association, American Medical Association, American Board of Orthopedic Surgery, American Academy of Orthopedic Surgeons, American Orthopedic Association and the American Association of Hip and Knee Surgeons.
 Dr. Wagner is an examiner for the American Board of Orthopedic Surgery.